Tanver-Hasan/oauth2.0-flows-/Password Reset /password_reset_options.md

+# Auth0 Change User's Passwords
+---

 ### Option 1-  Interactive Reset Flow triggered from Login Screen (Built into the universal login page)

->The user can click the Don't remember your password link on the Login screen and then enter their email address.
-This fires off a POST request to Auth0 that triggers the password reset process.
-The user receives a password reset email.
+In the Auth0 Universal Login flow, users can initiate a password reset by selecting the "Forgot Password?" link on the login screen.
+This action triggers a POST request to Auth0 Backend server to initate password reset flow.
+Upon receiving the request, Auth0 processes the password reset workflow by sending a password reset email to the provided email address.
+This email contains a secure, time-limited link that allows the user to reset their password.

+* The reset password link in the email is valid for one use only.
+* If the user receives multiple password reset emails, only the password link in the most recent email is valid.
+* The URL Lifetime field determines how long the link is valid.
+From the Auth0 dashboard, you can customize the Change Password email and modify the link's lifetime.
+* You can extend the password reset flow to include another factor with Auth0 Actions.
+To learn more, read Password Reset Flow.

+The following sequence diagram highlights the flow.

 ```mermaid
 sequenceDiagram